csmoothey/multitimer/docs/multitimer_manual.md

 the symbol will change to the ![](hand-pinch.png){height=11pt} symbol.
 Dragging the mouse will resize the window.

-The key command setup in the Installation section of this document can be used to toggle the display of the MultiTimer.
+The "Toggle display of the MultiTimer window" key command setup in the Installation section of this document can be used to toggle the display of the MultiTimer.

+The "Change brightness of the MultiTimer window" key command setup in the Installation section of this document can be used to change the display brightness of the MultiTimer.

 ## Power On/Off